 5. View Web Sessions.
 This helps you check if your Dropbox account has a security breach.
 You can view web browsers that are logged into your account from the Security tab.
 You should confirm that no one else is logged into your account.

-Do you also consider locking other personal apps on your Mac?
+Do you also consider locking other personal apps on your Mac or Windows?
 Such as Note, Photo, Skype, WhatsApp, Mail, YouTube and so on.
 You have to admit that you sometimes worry about others to see your private information.
-Because everyone around you has an opportunity to grab hold of your Mac without your permission.
-Perhaps you think that locking Mac screen can limit access to your Mac.
-But if someone has to use your Mac or borrow your Mac, how to avoid others seeing your intimate applications?
+Because everyone around you has an opportunity to grab hold of your Mac or Windows without your permission.
+Perhaps you think that locking Mac or Windows screen can limit access to your Mac or Windows.
+But if someone has to use your Mac or Windows or borrow your Mac or Windows, how to avoid others seeing your intimate applications?
 As a consequence, you should password protect other apps as well with a third-party app locker like AppCrypt.

 AppCrypt password protects individual or multiple applications with one password and allows you to set decryption schedule.
-You can download free trial version of AppCrypt and follow below guidance to password protect other apps (except Dropbox) on Mac.
+You can download free trial version of AppCrypt and follow below guidance to password protect other apps (except Dropbox) on Mac or Windows.

 Step 1.
-Install and launch AppCrypt on Mac, this app will ask you to set a password.
+Install and launch AppCrypt on Mac or Windows, this app will ask you to set a password.
 Enter a strong password twice and check “I have read and I understand this warning”, click “Submit” to confirm.
 And don’t forget this password, if you forget it, you can’t get it back.

 Step 2.
-After you set AppCrypt password, this app automatically locks Activity Monitor, System Preferences, Console, Terminal.
+After you set AppCrypt password, this app automatically locks Activity Monitor, System Preferences and Terminal.
 You can remove them, but it is not recommended.
-Click “Add App” to add the app you want to block to list.
-For instance,once you add Mail app, next time you open Mail, it will ask for a password.
+Click the plus icon + to add the app you want to block to list.
+For instance, once you add Mail app, next time you open Mail, it will ask for a password.
 No password, no Mail.

 To be honest, i don't use Dropbox very often, but these tips introduced in this article are very helpful, which i really appreciated.